-The Rowan Organisation has a small team covering Conwy and Denbighshire, comprising of a Project Manager, Karen Smith, Senior Independent Living Advisor, Richard Roberts and Independent Living Advisers; Jan Dodd, Fiona Owens, Keela Bentham, Ailsa Nicol, Mel Phillips and Jacqui Renwick.
+The Rowan Organisation has a small team covering Conwy and Denbighshire, comprising of Karen Smith (Deputy Chief Executive Officer), Richard Roberts (North Wales Direct Payments Manager) and Independent Living Advisers; Jan Dodd, Fiona Owens, Mel Phillips and Jacqui Renwick.

 Between us, we have a wealth of knowledge and experience and our aim is to provide you with information and support with regards to Direct Payments.